Reizar/reizar.github.io/_posts/2017-03-25-initial-commit.md

 Welcome to my new blog.
 This is the first post where I'm mainly just testing that nothing broke when pushing to github pages.

-Thanks for stopping by and I hope that you read any future posts that I right.
+Thanks for stopping by and I hope that you read any future posts that I write.